Understanding Auto Insurance

 What other types of coverage can I buy?

-Drivers who want to protect their vehicles against physical damage can need to purchase:
+Drivers who want to protect their vehicles against physical damage can purchase:

 None of the above insurance coverages will pay for your injuries or your passengers’ injuries in the case of an accident.